The relationship between people, robots, and artificial intelligence is getting increasingly complicated.

 ■Organizer: Policy Alternatives Research Institute

-■Co-Organizer AIR, Beneficial AI Jalan, Next Generation Artificial Intelligence Research Center
+■Co-Organizer AIR, Beneficial AI Japan, Next Generation Artificial Intelligence Research Center